MediaArea/MediaInfo/Project/Java/Example.JNative/ReadMe.txt

 To run MediaInfo, you need JNative
-JNative jar must be downloaded from http://sourceforge.net/projects/jnative.
+JNative jar may be downloaded from http://jnative.sourceforge.net .

 Java 1.4.2 users:
 Retroweaver makes it possible to run JNative on Java RE 1.4.2.